 - Do something calming before bed, meditation, self-massage with massage balls and tools, or a warm bath or quiet reading.

-- It is also important to get at least 7 to 9 hours of sleep every night consistently.
+- It is also essential to get at least 7 to 9 hours of sleep every night consistently.

 - If you want to learn more read Why We Sleep by Matthew Walker.